bharat3012/Google-Cloud-An-Easy-Way-to-an-Amazing-Platform/README.md

 So you finally decided to get into the Deep Learning game only to realize that training your Deep Learning models on your laptop takes a zillion years because either you don’t have a GPU and so you have to train your models on a CPU or you are even more unlucky and are stuck with AMD.
-Either way, I know how it feels and it truly sucks :(
+Either way, I know how it feels and it truly sucks :disappointed:

                                           Get your game on already, AMD!